What is a fever coat?

 Also known as stress coat, fever coat is an uncommon phenomenon where one or more kittens are born with a smokey grey coat.
-Fever coat is said to occur when the mother develops a fever during pregnancy and the unborn kittens(s) are exposed to an elevated body temperature in utero.
+Fever coat is thought to occur when the mother develops a fever during pregnancy, and the unborn kittens(s) are exposed to an elevated body temperature in utero.
 Stress and certain medications have also been implicated as a cause.

-All of what has been written about is purely anecdotal and there appears to be no research on fever coat, presumably because it would be too difficult and unethical to try to recreate.
+Though these are the theorized causes of this coat appearance in kittens, there is no definitive proof of the cause.
+All of what has been written about is purely anecdotal, and there appears to be no research on fever coat, presumably because it would be too difficult and unethical to try to recreate.

 Affected kittens are born with dark roots and a lighter silver/grey towards the tip.
 This differs from a smoke cat, who is pale at the roots and dark at the tips.
-Aside from an unusual coat, fever coat does not harm the kitten and when he or she moults, the adult coat transitions to its normal colour.
+Aside from an unusual coat, a fever coat does not harm the kitten, and when he or she molts, the adult coat transitions to its normal color.

-Fever coat can develop in kittens of any colour or pattern.
-In solids, it is an all-over silver-grey often with darker fur on the face, ears and lower legs, while only the black stripes are affected in tabby cats.
+Fever coat can develop in kittens of any color or pattern.
+In solids, it is an all-over silver-grey, often with darker fur on the face, ears, and lower legs, while only the black stripes are affected in tabby cats.

-Most cases of fever coat appear to be the result of maternal fever during pregnancy which causes incomplete deposits of pigmentation.
-Extreme stress and medication have also been implicated, however, there is no mention of the type of medications involved.
+Fever coat in cats may possibly be the result of maternal fever during pregnancy which causes incomplete deposits of pigmentation.
+Extreme stress and medication have also been implicated; however, there is no mention of the type of medications involved.
 Did the cat require medications to treat an infection or disease which caused an elevated temperature?
 There are some medications that can cause a drug-induced fever.

 Does fever coat occur in other animals?

-It seems the only other species that can develop fever coat are rabbits and dogs where the same phenomenon occurs.
-The doe (female rabbit) or bitch (female dog) develops a fever during pregnancy, and the offspring are born with silver coats which change after the first moult.
+It seems the only other species that can develop fever coats are rabbits and dogs, where the same phenomenon occurs.
+If the doe (female rabbit) or bitch (female dog) develops a fever during pregnancy, the offspring may be born with silver coats, which change after the first shedding cycle.

-Fever coat isn’t the only cause of coat colour changes in cats.
+Fever coat isn’t the only cause of coat color changes in cats.